toji/webgpu-gltf-case-study/index.md

 `;
 ```

 But shaders can be big, complex things!
-And if you're anything like me the idea of building out a large shader with code like that example feels pretty painful.
+If you're anything like me the idea of building out a large shader with code like that example feels pretty painful.

 That's why I [built a simple library](https://github.com/toji/wgsl-preprocessor) to add preprocessor-like syntax to WGSL using JavaScript's [tagged templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates).
 By tagging a template literal with `wgsl` it handles parsing `#if`, `#elif`, `#else`, and `#endif` statements, allowing the above code to look like this instead: